polimediaupv/paella-opencast/doc/build.md

 Congratulations, you have all the dependencies installed.

-## Build Paella Player for Matterhorn
+## Build Paella Player for Opencast

-Go to `matterhorn-modules` folder and follow the instructions.
+Go to `opencast-modules` folder and follow the instructions.